TMJ Treatment Hematite, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Hematite.

 TMJ Treatment in Hematite, MO.
-Temporomandibular Joint Dysfunction (TMD), often known more generally as TMJ disorder or TMJ pain, affects the jaw joint and surrounding muscles, leading to discomfort and restricted movement that can impact everyday activities.
-The temporomandibular joint (TMJ) is the hinge connecting your jawbone to your skull, playing a big part in functions like talking, chewing, and yawning.
+Often called TMJ disorder, Temporomandibular Joint Dysfunction (TMD) is a common condition that causes pain and restricts movement in the jaw and surrounding muscles, making everyday activities challenging.
+Located where the jaw meets the skull, the temporomandibular joint (TMJ) is crucial for functions like chewing, talking, and yawning.
 When this joint or the nearby muscles experience strain or dysfunction, even routine actions can become uncomfortable or painful.

-For residents in Hematite, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
+For residents in Hematite, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Hematite, MO.
 At Axes Physical Therapy, our Hematite, MO physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
-Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
-You can contact us online, request an appointment online, or call our Ballwin location at (636) 493-8642 to get started today.
+Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
+Feel free to reach out online, schedule an appointment, or call our Ballwin location at (636) 493-8642 to begin your treatment.

 What Is Temporomandibular Joint Dysfunction (TMD)?